homer0/jimpex/documents/controllers.md

 - `GET /`: Shows the information.

+And the "health status" shown, is the one returned by the Jimpex option `healthCheck`.

 ## Statics

 It allows your app to server specific files from any directory, without having to use the `static` middleware.